 - Dec.
 23 – Priority Mail Express

 When you are shipping handmade soap & other skin-loving goodies, you will want to stay stocked up on packaging and shipping supplies.
-Here’s some fabulous suppliers you might want to check out to bring in the brand love, lower the chances of damages, and pretty up the presentation:
+Here are some fabulous suppliers you might want to check out to bring in the brand love, lower the chances of damages, and pretty up the presentation:

-- Associated Bag – huge variety of shipping and packaging supplies, including boxes, mailers, tape, etc.
+- Associated Bag – a huge variety of shipping and packaging supplies, including boxes, mailers, tape, etc.

 - Bags & Bows – a large selection of retail bags, packaging, tissue paper, ribbons, bows, and gift basket supplies

 - *Bayley’s Boxes – boxes (and more boxes): gift boxes, soap boxes, recycled boxes, favor boxes

 - *ButtonHead – custom button pins, magnets, pocket mirrors, stickers, and temporary tattoos

 - City Paper Company – retail bags, gift boxes, tissue, gift wrap, ribbons, bows, tags, labels, efficiency accessories

 - Creative Bag – various bags, boxes, ribbon, bakery-style packaging, tissue paper, labels, and tags

 - Eco Bags – a variety of bags (totes, shopping, string, produce, lunch, spa & travel woven, wine)

 - *EcoEnclose – eco-friendly mailers, boxes, paper, cushioning, void fill, carton sealing tape, shipping labels